Love taking pictures? You won’t want to miss out on these Instagrammable places in Bangkok that will help you go viral online!

 5. Wat Ratchanatdaram

 Wat Ratchanaddaram’s main attraction is the Loha Prasat, which is an iron castle inspired by temples in India and Sri Lanka.
-It is the only remaining iron castle today and is jaw-dropping lit up against the starry sky at night.

 6. Wat Ratchabophit